mangelats/FPGUI/README.md

 =====
 What's this?
 ------
-This is an library for ActionScript 3 and [FlashPunk] that allows to make a GUI for games easily.
+This is a library for ActionScript 3 and [FlashPunk] that allows to make a GUI for games easily.
+It still is in working process.

 Features
 ------